rasumovsky/51_HggDM/README.md

 ### To do 4/21/2015:

+1) Figure out weights of gg_gjet in DMEvtSelect
+2) Load sample weights.
-1) Figure out gg_gjet normalization (and that of other samples)
+3) Figure out gg_gjet normalization (and that of other samples)
-2) Implement fit plots for the workspace, signal parameterization.
+4) Implement fit plots for the workspace, signal parameterization.
-3) Toy MC code for DM
+5) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look